dojyorin/arduino_m0_tweak/README.md

 So to solve this problem, I enabled GCLK5, which uses DFLL, just like GCLK0 before the change.

-When overclocking, it is recommended to change the clock generator used by the peripheral from GCLK0 to GCLK5.
+When overclocking, it's recommended to change the clock generator used by the peripheral from GCLK0 to GCLK5.

 This is especially essential for timing-sensitive peripherals such as USB.
 (USB is set to use GCLK5 in the function)